elifmeral5/elifmeral5/README.md

 - 👋 Hi, I’m @elifmeral5
-- 👀 I’m interested in becoming a data engineer
+- 👀 I’m interested in becoming a AI/ML Engineer
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on projects using python, java, and c++ to better my profolio!
-- 📫 How to reach me: elifmeral525@gmail.coom
+- 📫 How to reach me: elifmeral525@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm bilingual!